konny0311/scrapingAndMail/README.md

 1. ~~start collecting stock info~~
 1. ~~make an api endpoint on flask~~
 1. build a simple Android app by Kotlin
+1. create a new collection of 'currentPortfolio' in MongoDB